samhstn/website/infra/README.md

 # AWS Setup from scratch

-Before deploying any of the following, ensure we have first followed the instructions from our [AWS base setup](./base/README.md)
+Before deploying any of the following, ensure we have first followed the instructions from our [AWS root setup](./root/README.md)

 Once these steps have been followed.
 As our admin user (or new developer) we can sign in by visiting: http://samhstn.signin.aws.amazon.com

 Account ID: samhstn
 IAM user name: admin

-The password will be given to you by whoever ran the steps described in [AWS base setup](./base/README.md).
+The password will be given to you by whoever ran the steps described in [AWS root setup](./root/README.md).

 This must be updated after the first login.

 To access our Route53 domain configuraion, we will need to switch roles.
 This can be done in the top right dropdown.

-Account: samhstn-base
+Account: samhstn-root
-Role: SamhstnBase
+Role: SamhstnRoot
-Display Name: base
+Display Name: root

 For admin access to the `aws+samhstn@samhstn.com` account, we need to switch roles to: